A Git workflow with the terminal

 Add collaborators on GitHub repository

 To collaborate, your friend needs to add you to their GitHub project.
-On the GitHub webpage, they can go to Settings -> Collaborators -> Add people:
+On the GitHub webpage of the repository, they can go to Settings -> Collaborators -> Add people:

-Your friend can then add your GitHub user name and you will get an invitation email for the repository.
+Then add people using their GitHub user name.
+The invited person will get an invitation email for the repository.
 Accept this invitation and you are now a collaborator on your friend’s project.

 Step 1: Clone a remote repository

-First, we need to clone our friend’s repository.
-This means we pull an entire copy of the repository onto our machine.
 To clone a repository, you need to know the repositories address.
-You can find the SSH address by clicking on the green code button on GitHub:
+You can find and copy it by clicking on the green code button on GitHub (in this example, I just clone my own repository as a demonstration):

 Open the terminal, navigate to a location where you want to clone the project and run: